Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "...Thanks."

-"And thanks for staying still so I can finish this…"
+"And thanks for staying still so I can finish this..."

 For a little while, the only sounds in the room were the rough, soothing noise of bristles on primed canvas, interrupted by a prolonged gastric growl.